NucleusEngineering/data-journey/.journey/tutorial.neos.md

 ## Validate Event Ingestion

+### Update environment variables

+Open Cloud Shell Editor and enter your
+* `GCP_PROJECT`,
+* `GCP_REGION` and the
+* `ENDPOINT_URL` in

-Open Cloud Shell Editor and enter your GCP Project ID, the GCP Region and the endpoint URL in `./config_env.sh`.
-The endpoint URL refers to the URL of the proxy container deployed to Cloud Run with the streaming data input.
+`./config_env.sh`.
+The `ENDPOINT_URL` refers to the URL of the proxy container deployed to Cloud Run with the streaming data input.
 To find it, either find the service in the Cloud Run UI, or run the following gcloud command and copy the URL:

 ```bash
 gcloud run services list